isaacs/blog.izs.me/src/posts/2026/i-am-not-my-autism-am-i-well-drat.md

 no longer accurately described/predicted by the conceptual construct of "autism", then is it a different program?
 Sure.
 But this is a self-modifying program that changes from moment to moment anyway.
-That'd be a pretty big break discontinuity, way more than sleeping and waking up, so maybe it'd be accurate to say it's a "different program (person) entirely" from that point forward.
+That'd be a pretty big discontinuity, way more than sleeping and waking up, so maybe it'd be accurate to say it's a "different program (person) entirely" from that point forward.

 Anyway, that's probably already way too much for reddit.
 Have a